Nike Oregon Project: Criticisms

 In 2006, the subject was revisited more thoroughly by the World Anti-Doping Agency (WADA) which claimed that it could be equivalent to blood doping and therefore they should be banned; however, on September 16, 2006, Dick Pound of the WADA announced that "... the overwhelming consensus of our health, medicine and research committees – was that, at this time, it is not appropriate to do so."
 No explanation was given as to how WADA could possibly have enforced such a ban.

 The Oregon Project has also been criticized by college track coaches for recruiting Galen Rupp directly out of high school to go live at the high-altitude house and forgo attending University of Oregon for his first year.

 On May 19, 2017, The New York Times wrote an article about a leaked and unverified U.S. Anti-Doping Agency (USADA) report that claimed Salazar worked with athletes to increase their L-carnitine levels.
 The main accusation involved was that the intravenous method used could potentially have violated USADA anti-doping rules if the amount infused was too high.

 On October 1, 2019, the USADA banned Alberto Salazar for 4 years due to allegations he "trafficked testosterone, infused a prohibited amount of L-carnitine and tried to tamper with doping controls."
-Salazar continues to deny the allegation and plans to appeal the ban.
+Salazar planned to appeal the ban immediately, but wasn't able to due to COVID pandemic restrictions.
+In 2021 he was able to attempt an appeal.
+However The Court of Arbitration for Sport chose to uphold the ban.

 On November 7, 2019, The New York Times released a video Op-Ed in which former Oregon Project athlete Mary Cain alleged that she suffered emotional and physical abuse at the hands of Alberto Salazar during her time at the project.
 Cain claimed that she was pressured to take illegal diuretics and shamed about her weight to the point of self-harm and suicidal thoughts.
 In a statement, Salazar denied most of the allegations.
 Nike also made an official statement challenging the allegations, citing Cain's desire to rejoin the team in April 2019.

+In December of 2021, he was given a lifetime ban after an arbitrator deemed that he had most likely committed sexual assault twice against his athletes.
+This led to an investigation by the United States Center for SafeSport which found that he had actually 4 violations, solidifying his permanent ban.